cecortes/bootstrapLogin/app/docs/log.md

 ---

-## 03/02/2025 - 09:00am / - 1hr
+## 03/02/2025 - 09:00am / - 3hr

 - [x] Finish the logic layer for add a new almacen.
-- [ ] Create modal to edit a almacen.
+- [x] Create modal to edit a almacen.
-- [ ] Create logic layer to edit a almacen.
+- [x] Create logic layer to edit a almacen.
-- [ ] Create db layer to edit a almacen.
+- [x] Create db layer to edit a almacen.
+- [x] Create modal to delete a almacen.
+- [x] Create logic layer to delete a almacen.
+- [x] Create db layer to delete a almacen.

 ---